TV-Rename/tvrename/userguide.md

 ## Introduction
 As I write this guide Version 2.24 of TV Rename is out-in-the-wild and Version 2.3 is in beta making it "quite interesting" trying to keep stuff up to date.
 We'll do our best but any suggestions for improvements, or offers of help are more than welcome.

 **Note:** Comparing the live and beta versions most of the features are the same, or similar.
-The most recent changes have been regarding enterng show information (***Shows and Folders***), and using [theTVDB.com](http://thetvdb.com "Visit theTVDB.com") as the reference database rather than tv.com.
+The most recent changes have been regarding entering show information (***Shows and Folders***), and using [theTVDB.com](http://thetvdb.com "Visit theTVDB.com") as the reference database rather than tv.com.

 If you're new to TV Rename you're should probably read the [Quickstart Guide](quickstart "Read the Quickstart Guide") first (it's only a 3-4 minute read and will help you get up and running).